 - Wear light-colored clothing if you’re going outdoors so that you can easily spot ticks.

 - After being outdoors, check yourself, your things, and your pets for ticks.
 Remove ticks with a tweezer and make sure to kill it.

 - Observe for signs of symptoms within the first 3-30 days following the tick bite.
 Seek medical attention as soon as a rash appears.
 Headaches, joint pain, and fever are also early signs of Lyme infection.

 - Maintain your yard to eliminate possible tick sanctuaries.

 - Groom your pets regularly so that you’re aware if they are hosting ticks.
 Take your pets to the veterinarian as soon as a tick is spotted.

 Lyme disease is a sly ailment that can lead to debilitating conditions and death.
 Never underestimate this disease because the infection can spread quickly, and before you know it: your life is not the same way anymore.

 Find the best Lyme disease treatment centers near you as soon as the first symptom manifest.
 Schedule a checkup after traveling to a moist or humid location.
-Practice extra precaution if you live in areas where Lyme disease incidence is high.
+Practice extra precautions if you live in areas where Lyme disease incidence is high.

 Follow the treatment protocol given by the attending physician.
 If the infection is already gone but you’re still suffering from the symptoms, consider making an appointment with us, the Lyme specialists from the Sponaugle Wellness Institute.